-In the 1970s, the Environmental Protection Agency commissioned photographers to take photos of the environment and the "human condition" of American life.
-The documentary project called Documerica ran from 1971 to 1977.
-Documerica founder Gifford Hampshire told his photograhers to document "the human condition" in the city streets, mines, polluted waterways and other environmental structures.
+In the 1970s, the Environmental Protection Agency commissioned photographers to take photos of the state of the environment and American life.
+The documentary project, called Documerica, ran from 1971 to 1977.
+Documerica founder Gifford Hampshire told his photographers to document "the human condition" in the city streets, mines, polluted waterways and other environmental structures.
 Over 15,000 digitized photos from Documerica are available from the National Archives.

 Based on the photos now released for New York City the project seems to have been pretty blind-eyed to faith in the city, photographing very few churches, synagogues and other religious activities on the city streets.
 The human condition seems to have meant the secular human condition as far as the photographers in NYC were concerned.
 However, there is one striking photograph by Wil Blanche of a street preacher in Lower Manhattan in May 1973.
 At present we do not know the name of this preacher nor the occasion of his preaching.
 Can you help us?
 If you know who this preacher is or can ask people from that time, would you let us know?

 In the past you helped us to identify a woman and child going to church on Easter in a famous photograph by Mel Rosenthal in his "South Bronx Series."
-Maybe, we can discover the identities of people in this photo!
+Maybe, we can discover the identities of the preacher in the photo at the top!
 Thanks!